1

 In this type of emulsion, the water-in-oil (w/o) Emulsion is dispersed in another aqueous phase.

-The droplets of one liquid are dispersed in the droplets of another liquid that's why they are called multiple emulsion that is further dispersed into the dispersion medium.
+The droplets of one liquid are dispersed in the droplets of another liquid; that's why they are called a multiple emulsion that is further dispersed into the dispersion medium.

 Multiple emulsions or double emulsions are formulated for the prolonged release of the medicaments.